filipjonckers/azure-devops-bulk-workitems/README.md

 This file contains the general configuration parameters used to connect to your Azure DevOps environment.

+It also (optionally) contains the Area and Iteration which will be assigned to every work item.

 Make sure you get a personal access token first!

 ```yaml